w3c/echidna/CONTRIBUTING.md

 ## Talk with us

 Talk with us directly on IRC.
 Here are some [detailed instructions to connect](http://www.w3.org/wiki/IRC).
 The server is `irc.w3.org` and the corresponding channel is `#pub`.
+If you do not have an IRC client on hand, you can log into the [W3C Public IRC Web Client](http://irc.w3.org/).

 Discuss the publication workflow and related tools [on the mailing list](http://lists.w3.org/Archives/Public/spec-prod/).